nmalkin/smart-speakers/README.md

     npm install --only=dev

+## Building

+The code uses [webpack](https://webpack.js.org/) to transform the modularized source code into the final extension.
+To build the code, run:

+    npm run build

 ## Linting

 The linters will run automatically when you commit any code.
 However, you can also run them manually: